jupyter-book/jupyter-book/docs/content/code-outputs.md

 Markdown output is parsed by MyST-Parser, currently with the parsing set to strictly [CommonMark](https://commonmark.org/).

-The parsed markdown is then integrated into the wider context of the document.
+The parsed Markdown is then integrated into the wider context of the document.
 This means it is possible, for example, to include internal references:

 ```{code-cell} ipython3
 from IPython.display import display, Markdown